seeingnft/teia-/Troubleshooting.md

 ## How do I edit the description of my NFT after I minted it?
 A transaction on a blockchain is irreversible.
 Once minted, you cannot edit the title, description, or tags.
 We recommend you consider burning it and then re-minting it again.

+## I am having trouble accessing Teia from the Russian Federation

+Unfortunately Manitcor who runs our main indexer had to put a geoblock on his indexer for the Russian Federation due to sanctions put in place by the Russian Federation.
+If you are in Russia and want to access Teia, you can either use a VPN setup to access the main Marketplace or you can use the alternative Teia mirror https://teia.rocks/  which was set up by teia community member zir0h.tez and runs on the "hicdex" indexer, that doesn't geoblock Russian users.

 ## Nothing is working and I've tried all the troubleshooting possible.
 What should I do?
 We recommend asking for help in the [Teia Discord](https://discord.gg/AQ56zrn55w).